DigitalSilo/digitalsilodocs/README.md

 ## The product's website

-Please visit [https://digitalsilo.io](https://digitalsilo.io) for further information.
+Please visit [the product's website](https://digitalsilo.io) for further information.